Organica-Img Solid Waste Management

 Hence it is clear that urbanization, lifestyle, and high income level have some influence on the quantum of waste generation.

 The treatment process for waste fraction depends on the type of waste.
-In many countries, the organic waste generation can be as low as 50% of the municipal waste generation to as high as 80% of it in developing countries.
+In many countries, organic waste generation can be as low as 50% of municipal waste generation to as high as 80% of it in developing countries.

 The load of organic waste, moisture content, and density of waste is higher in countries with low per capita incomes when compared to countries with high per capita incomes, whereas the consumption of paper, plastic, and packaging waste is much higher in high-income countries.